vendelael/vendelael.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2022: Sponsored Projects Accountant Intern
-  * Johns Hopkins University
+* Sponsored Projects Accountant Intern | Johns Hopkins University | May 2022-Present
   * Duties included: Invoicing for Johns Hopkins departments and sponsored projects.
-Facilitating the creation and organization of new sponsor requests for the\nSponsored Projects and Shared Services department.
+Facilitating the creation and organization of new sponsor requests for the Sponsored Projects and Shared Services department.

-* Spring 2021: Unergraduate Researcher
-  * University of Maryland, Baltimore County
+* Undergraduate Researcher | University of Maryland, Baltimore County | May 2021-April 2022
-  * Geography and Environmnental Systems Department
+  * Research done with Dr. Dillon Mahmoudi and Prof. Emily Billo for the Geography and Environmnental Systems Department at UMBC
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Conducted archival research on historical industrial, economic, and social development of the Port of Baltimore through a abolition ecology lens.
+Analyzed the geospatial, social, and environmental trends that perpetuated systemic violence and racialized space.

 Skills
 ======